Maintenance is the provision of support (financial in nature) for wives, children or incapacitated husbands.

 Some examples of common maintenance orders include:

-Maintenance may also be backdated at the court’s discretion.
+Maintenance may also be backdated (i.e., to start from a date before a maintenance application is made) at the court’s discretion.

 You can apply in the Family Courts for:

-Applications are made through the Integrated Family Management System (iFAMS).
+The above applications are made through the Integrated Family Application Management System (iFAMS).

-You may wish to seek independent legal advice on your options.
+You may wish to seek independent legal advice on the options which are available to you.

-You may wish to seek independent legal advice on your options.
+You may wish to seek independent legal advice on the options which are available to you.

 Not all maintenance applications are filed in the Family Courts.
 You may file your application at other places if any of the following applies to your case: